tuw-cpsg/demos_ros/pose_estimation/README.md

 As it can be seen above the two input parameters are also used, namely **__`u = `__**`[u_v, u_omega]`, which describe the control input (steering input) to the robot.
 They are provided by the ros topic `/p2os/cmd_vel` or `/teleop/cmd_vel` respectively.

+After the Kalman filter update the estimated coordinates are corrected for the mounting vector (vector between robot-zero-point and optitrack target).

 Observation data
 ----------------